 Utah’s employment for June 2017 grew by an estimated 3.4 percent, adding 49,200 jobs to the economy since June 2016.
 Utah’s current employment level registers 1,477,700.

-June’s seasonally adjusted unemployment rate remained unchanged from last month at 3.5 percent.
-Approximately 51,700 Utahns were unemployed in the month and actively seeking work.
-The national unemployment rate dropped two tenths of a percentage point to 5.5 percent in June.
+June’s seasonally adjusted unemployment rate rose two-tenths of a percentage point to 3.4 percent.
+Approximately 53,400 Utahns were unemployed during the month and actively seeking work.
+The national unemployment rate increased one-tenth of a percentage point from May to 4.4 percent.

-Nine of the ten private sector industry groups measured in the establishment survey posted net job increases in June as compared to last year; the Natural Resources and Mining industry contracted by 900 positions.
+Eight of the 10 private sector industry groups measured in the establishment survey posted net job increases in June as compared to last year, while the Natural Resources and Mining industry decreased by 500 positions and the Information industry lost 400 positions.